 KLEERLOK® is a fastener specifically designed for this type of application.
 It is a POWERLOK® fastener with a paint-clearing feature added to the point to completely scrape away the paint as it is driven.
 The POWERLOK® threads provide a vibration resistant assembly.

-No. TAPTITE® fasteners manufactured from stainless steel are not recommended for thread forming into stainless steel or steel.
-Instead, they are best used in non-ferrous metals like brass, copper, and aluminum.
+No. Stainless steel TAPTITE® fasteners are typically too soft to thread form into stainless steel or steel; they are best used in soft, non-ferrous metals such as aluminum or magnesium.

 TAPTITE® fasteners can be reinstalled and will not re-tap.
 The fastener will find its own internal thread path due to the point tapered lead.

 Yes, TAPTITE® fasteners can be reused repeatedly in a tapped hole, and still retain a level of resistance to vibrational loosening.